spescarus/clean-architecture-template/docs/Initialize-Template.md

 In background, the StronglyTypedId library will create all the necessary code for you.
 (Don't forget to make your struct **partial**)

 ## Infrastructure

+In this project you will find all the code relative to webapi like swagger configuration, Middleware.

+## Persistence

 In this project you will find all the code relative to the mapping between the entities and the database but also all the helpers for query or request the database.